SInApSE-INPE/AINPP-Dataset/README.md

     * **GSMaP NOW:** Provides a near-real-time precipitation estimate (nowcasting) with zero latency.
     * **GSMaP NRT:** "Near-Real-Time" version, with more refined processing than the NOW version and a latency of a few hours.
     * **GSMaP MVK:** The final, reanalyzed, and gauge-corrected version, considered the most accurate but with the highest latency.
-* **MERGE:** A product from CPTEC/INPE that combines satellite estimates (GOES) with rain gauge data, focused on South America.
+* **MERGE:** A product from CPTEC/INPE that combines satellite estimates (GOES) with rain gauge data, focused on Latin America.
 * **Rain Gauge Data:** These are the direct "ground truth" observations from the CPTEC/INPE network of weather stations.
 Although very accurate, they are spatially sparse.

 ## 3. Processing Methodology